imnasnainaec/nx/docs/blog/2021-06-09-introducing-nx-cloud-2-0.md

 We also have [**Nx Private Cloud**](https://nx.app/private-cloud) that can be deployed internally within our organization with the same assurances and security of the hosted/managed Nx Cloud.

-Visit [nx.app](https://nx.dev/nx-cloud) to learn more about Nx Cloud and how it can enhance your usage of Nx.
+Visit [our docs](/nx-cloud) to learn more about Nx Cloud and how it can enhance your usage of Nx.